gazebosim/gz-transport/tutorials/10_logging.md

 }
 ```

-The next step requires to instantiate a `log::Recorder` object and to specify
+The next step requires instantiation of a `log::Recorder` object and
-the topics that we're interested in logging.
-The `AddTopic()` function accepts
+specification of the topics that we're interested in logging.
+The `AddTopic()`
-a regular expression to set the appropriate topic filter.
-In our example, we are
+function accepts a regular expression to set the appropriate topic filter.
-recording all topics.
+In our example, we are recording all topics.

 ```{.cpp}
 // Begin recording, saving received messages to the given file